adamBacso/hive/content/How to use Obsidian.md

 ---

 # Why would you use obsidian?
 Obsidian is a dedicated editor for markdown files (format in which the hive is written).
 It is the inteded way to use the hive.
-You may [[costumise]] to your heart's content and add whatever content you want with all sorts of [[plugins]].
+You may [[customise]] to your heart's content and add whatever content you want with all sorts of [[plugins]].

 # If you don't yet have Obsidian
 Download obsidian from [Obsidian.md](https://obsidian.md/).
 (No account is required)